betacraft/autobindings/README.md

 ## How does it happens ?
 Using the power of go generate :)
+It creates <struct_name>_bindings.go for every struct in the given file.
+This file contains FieldMap function for that struct.
+This function is used by [Binding](https://github.com/mholt/binding) library to perform the mapping.

 ## Okay so what is missing ?
 * It doesn't support Embedded fields yet.